warxander/vein/README.md

 		-- Draw widgets in row
 	vein:endRow()

+	vein:label('Hello Vein')
+	if vein:isWidgetHovered() then
+		--
+		if vein:isWidgetClicked() then
+			--
+		end
+	end

 	if vein:button('Close Window') then -- Draw button and check if it were pressed isWindowOpened = false
 	end